 However, intentionally making false accusations could lead to disciplinary action.
 Additionally, a party who is intentionally falsely accused may have certain legal remedies that could be exercised against his or her accuser.

 The Board of Education’s Communications Officer, Erin Anderson, is designated as the recipient of reports of financial irregularity and improper governmental activity.
-A hotline has been established so that you may report financial irregularities and improper governmental activities to him.
+A hotline has been established so that you may report financial irregularities and improper governmental activities to her.

 You may transmit a hotline message to Ms. Anderson by any of the following:

 - The direct, dedicated hotline telephone at (301) 766-8700.

 - A telephone call to her at (301) 766-2996.